 Putters are the club that you use once you make it to the green.
 There are more styles and designs of putters than there are for any other type of golf club.
 This is because the best putter is the one that feels right for you.
 In other words, there is no ideal putter; each golfer learns — usually through trial and error — which one is best for them.
 For many, the putter is the club that makes the difference between being over or under par.

 Hybrids are a cross between woods and irons.
-A hybrid club has a thicker and wider head than an iron club, which makes it easier to hit the ball.
+Hybrid golf clubs for men and women have a thicker and wider head than an iron club, which makes it easier to hit the ball.
 Typically, a hybrid club is used in place of a long iron — when a golfer has to hit between roughly 160 and 200 yards.
 Since they can help a golfer get out of trouble, they are also called rescue clubs.

 If you want to be equipped to play a round of golf, you need enough variety of clubs to cover the different yardages you may face.
 At the very least, your beginner’s set should have a wood, a hybrid, a couple of irons (a 5- or 7-iron and a 9-iron), a sand wedge and a putter.